Norwegian Americans: Language usage

 However, use of the language declined in part due to the rise of nationalism among the American population during and after World War I. During this period, readership of Norwegian-language publications fell.
 Norwegian Lutheran churches began to hold their services in English, and the younger generation of Norwegian Americans were encouraged to speak English rather than Norwegian.
 When Norway itself was liberated from Nazi Germany in 1945, relatively few Norwegian Americans under the age of 40 still spoke Norwegian as their primary language (although many still understood the language).
 As such, they were not passing the language on to their children, the next generation of Norwegian Americans.

 According to the U.S. Census however, only 55,475 Americans spoke Norwegian at home as of 2000, and the American Community Survey in 2005 showed that only 39,524 people use the language at home.
-Still, most Norwegian Americans can speak a common Norwegian with easy words like hello, yes and no. Today, there are still 1,209 people who only understand Norwegian or who do not speak English well in the United States.
+Still, most Norwegian Americans can speak a common Norwegian with simple words like hello, yes and no. Today, there are still 1,209 people who only understand Norwegian or who do not speak English well in the United States.
 In 2000 this figure was 215 for those under 17 years old, whereas it increased to 216 in 2005.
 For other age groups, the numbers went down.
 For those who are from 18 to 64 years old, went down from 915 in 2000 to 491 in 2005.
 For those who are older than 65 years it went drastically down from 890 to 502 in the same period.

 Many Lutheran colleges that were established by immigrants and people of Norwegian background, such as Luther College in Decorah, Iowa, Pacific Lutheran University in Tacoma, Washington, and St. Olaf College in Northfield, Minnesota, continue to offer Norwegian majors in their undergraduate programs.
 Many major American universities, such as the University of Washington, University of Oregon, University of Wisconsin–Madison, and the Indiana University offer Norwegian as a language within their Germanic language studies programs.

 Two Norwegian Lutheran churches in the United States continue to use Norwegian as a primary liturgical language, Mindekirken in Minneapolis and Minnekirken in Chicago.
 There are also several Norwegian Seaman's Churches in the U.S. that have services in Norwegian.
 They are located in Houston, Los Angeles, San Francisco, Miami, New Orleans, and New York.